Artanidos/DynPy/README.md

 ![screenshot](dialog.png)

-DynPy is an application loader that dynamically loads python and QML files over the internet and executes them.
+DynPy is an application loader that dynamically loads Python and QML files over the internet and executes them.
 The fun part is, that DynPy is shipped with Qt5, PyQT5 and a few other modules so that it's possible to create GUI applications without the need to recompile and package them.

 If you ever had packaged a Python app for Android or iOS you know what I mean.